 Northern Riding Centre to ASDA

 The section on the southern perimeter of the gravel workings is brand new and part of the Section 106 commitment associated with the planning permission granted to Dewsbury Sand & Gravel.
+It remains incomplete and links the NC 66 Greenway to Forge Lane.

 While there has been talk for many years of some sort of riverside park at Sands Lane, no use at all is currently made of the river running through the centre of town or of the substantial investment in the flood defence structures.